Graham Harrell: Senior season

 In the final regular season game against Baylor, Harrell shattered two of his fingers (the pinkie and middle finger) of his non-throwing hand during the second quarter.
 At halftime, Harrell's hand was x-rayed, and medical examiners advised Harrell to discontinue playing in the game.
 Harrell replied, "Tape my hand up.
 I'm going out."
 Harrell played the rest of the game with black tape around his fingers.
 He finished with 309 total passing yards and two touchdowns.
 With the victory, Tech clinched a share of the Big 12 South title, though fell short at going to the Big 12 Championship Game.
 On the day following the Baylor game, Harrell underwent a four-hour surgery, in which 17 pins and two plates were inserted into his injured hand to heal nine different breaks.
 He was later cleared to play in the postseason bowl game.

 On December 2, 2008, Harrell and teammate Michael Crabtree were named as Walter Camp Award finalists.

 On December 4, 2008, the American Football Coaches Association compiled its 2008 AFCA Coaches' All-American Team, with Harrell headlining the list.

-In December 2008, Harrell, Coach Mike Leach, Leach's wife, and Blayne Beal, the associate Tech media relations director, were in Baltimore for the presentation of the Johnny Unitas Golden Arm Award to Harrell.
-While there, they received an invitation to Washington, D.C., to meet the president.
-On December 13, 2008, the group toured the White House and met with President George W. Bush, who disclosed that he watches college football on a regular basis.
-Bush also told Leach that he frequently talks with his 1978 congressional election rival, Kent Hance, the Texas Tech chancellor.

 On October 25, 2008, Graham Harrell passed Philip Rivers to move into sole possession of third place for passing yardage in a career.
 On November 22, 2008, Harrell passed Ty Detmer to move into second for passing yardage in a career behind Timmy Chang.
 On January 2, 2009, Harrell played his final collegiate game, a 34–47 loss to Ole Miss in the 2009 AT&T Cotton Bowl Classic.
 In the game, Harrell finished his college career with an NCAA all-time record of 134 passing touchdowns, breaking the previous mark of 131 set by Colt Brennan.
 He also equaled Brennan's record of 147 career touchdowns passing, rushing, and receiving, a record that would be broken the following year by Central Michigan's Dan LeFevour.
 Harrell also compiled 5,111 passing yards in the season, becoming the first NCAA player to post multiple 5,000-yard passing seasons.